 Conclusion

-In this book review, I have tried to summarize the arguments for and against its main beliefs in their strongest form, a form of deliberation ladder to help identify what's really true.
+In this book review, I have tried to summarize the arguments for and against the authors' main beliefs in their strongest form, a form of deliberation ladder to help identify what's really true.
 Though hopefully I haven't created a "false balance" which describes the views of both sides as equally valid even if one side has much stronger arguments.

 While the book explores a variety of interesting ideas, this review focuses specifically on the expected difficulty of ASI alignment because I believe the authors' belief that ASI alignment is difficult is the fundamental assumption underlying many of their other beliefs and recommendations.